SomeoneElseOSM/Changeset1/README.md

 Changeset1
 ==========
-Process OSM's changeset feed and check node overlaps within a bounding box
+Process OSM's changeset feed, and check node overlaps within a bounding box

 What it's not designed to be:
 A replacement for the OSM History Tab, OWL, WhoDidIt, or any of the tools described on http://wiki.openstreetmap.org/wiki/Quality_assurance